 MacOS provides native support for connecting to the IT Services Cisco-based VPN service.
 Please note that IT Services support the current and two previous versions of macOS only; for details of supported versions please refer to the Apple Mac Support page.

-This document contains instructions on how to configure the native VPN client that comes with macOS 10.7 and above.
+This document contains instructions on how to configure the native VPN client that comes with macOS.
 In order to use the VPN service you will also need to have the necessary Remote Access Services username and passwords - for details see the main IT Services VPN Service page.

 Please make sure that you have read the introduction and general requirements, which apply to all VPN clients, before attempting to configure your computer or mobile device to connect to the VPN.